 Can I Receive Long Term Disability If I Have Cancer?

 A cancer diagnosis is frightening.
 You are worried about your health but also your finances.
 How will you pay for monthly bills if you cannot work?
 Can you receive long term disability (LTD) benefits if you have cancer?
-The short answer is maybe.
+The short answer is “maybe”.
 Most LTD benefit claims are approved when you are diagnosed with cancer but not all.
-Let us explain.
+I know that is hard to believe, so let us explain.

 Approval of your claim will be determined by the severity of your illness and the type/length of your treatment plan.
 Cancer is classified into four stages.
 Doctors will classify cancer based on the size of the tumor and how much it has spread throughout your body.